bilalinamdar/windows_firewall_ip_and_dynamic-dns_and_domains_whitelist_for_ports/README.md

 "The INBOUND WINDOWS Defender Firewall Rule does not accept the addition of a domain.
 This script allows users to securely access any desired ports and domains by whitelisting them via their domain names/ Static IP/ IP Block, even if the users have dynamic IP addresses that are managed using Dyn DNS services like Duck DNS or NO-IP.
 This ensures that users can access these resources even if their IP address is changing."

+# Important
+Disable any rules using the same port after following installation and usage !!

 # Installation